 Presbyterians recognize two sacraments instituted by Jesus Christ: baptism and the Lord’s Supper.
 Almost all Christian denominations also celebrate these sacraments.

 What actions are involved?
 Following Christ’s example, the minister serving at the Lord’s Table takes bread and wine, gives thanks for them, breaks the bread, pours the wine, and gives them to the people.
 The people then eat and drink.

-By taking part in these actions we remember the life, death, and resurrection of Christ, give thanks to God, share God's love with one another, and look forward to the coming of God's reign in all its fullness.
-These are only some of the dimensions of this "mystery of grace."
+Why are these actions important?
+By taking part in these actions, we remember the life, death, and resurrection of Christ, give thanks to God, share God’s love with one another, and look forward to the coming of God’s reign in all its fullness.
+These are only some of the dimensions of this “mystery of grace.”

-The invitation to the Lord's Supper is extended to all who have been baptized, regardless of denominational affiliation.
+Who may take part in the Lord’s Supper?
+The invitation to the Lord’s Supper is extended to all who hunger for the bread of life, regardless of age or denominational affiliation.